CATIA Collaboration Without ENOVIA: Lightweight PDM for Aerospace & Automotive Suppliers

 An aerospace supplier manufactures components for both Boeing (uses CATIA) and a smaller OEM (uses SOLIDWORKS).
 They need to:

-• Maintain strict version control and audit trails for compliance.
+Maintain strict version control and audit trails for compliance, including aerospace part numbering standards.

 With ENOVIA, this would be prohibitively expensive.
 With a cloud PDM like CAD ROOMS, they can: